NoticeMeDan/bprd-assignments/Assignment02/Exercise3_2.md

 ![](./images/dfa.png)

-Note: There is an error in the regex, making it match on empty string.
+Note: There is an error in the regex, making it accept on empty string.
+This is the reason why the DFA also S0 state is also accepting.